marvinraj/tic-tac-toe-game/README.md

 # Computer Versus Human Tic-Tac-Toe Game

 This project is a classic Tic-Tac-Toe game built using Python.
-It was developed as part of the final project for the CSC1024 Programming Principles course at [Your University Name].
+It was developed as part of the final project for the CSC1024 Programming Principles course at Sunway University.

 ## How it Works